yashodhank/actor-facebook-scraper/README.md

 * New reviews don't contain a rating from 1 to 5, but rather is positive or negative
 * Cut-off date for posts happen on the original posted date, not edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
 * The order of items aren't necessarily the same as seen on the page, and not sorted by date
-* Comments of comments are skipped
+* Comments of comments aren't included.

 ## Versioning